Work Experience Process

 Additionally, it is your responsibility to ensure that your resume and cover letter are up to date and prepared for potential employers.
 Your faculty and the Student Services team on campus are available to provide guidance, and you can also find valuable resources on the NSCC Library website.

-Career and Employment Services has developed a comprehensive Brightspace course named Career Jump Start (ESSS1020).
+Career and Employment Services has developed a comprehensive Brightspace course named Career Jump Start (ESSS-1020).
 This optional, non-credit course is designed to equip you with essential skills for navigating your career journey.
 It covers various aspects including career decision-making, job search strategies, effective job application techniques, and maintaining a successful career.
 The course structure allows you to complete modules in a flexible order and at your convenience throughout your enrollment at NSCC.

-To access the course, simply click on the Self-Registration link located on your Brightspace home page and locate the course titled “Career Jump Start (RSSS1020) and proceed to register.
-Once registered, the course will be readily accessible on your Brightspace home page, enabling you to engage with the content at a pace that suits you.
+To access the course, simply click on the Self-Registration link located on your Brightspace home page and locate the course titled “Career Jump Start (ESSS-1020) and proceed to register.

-It is important to note that some employers may require specific documentation prior to the start of your work experience.
-These documents could include a Criminal Record Check (CRC), Vulnerable Sector Search (VSS), Vaccination/Immunization Records, and/or Child Abuse Register Checks.
 It’s important to be aware that if these checks show negative results, it might affect your ability to meet the requirements for your work experience.

-Finding a Work Experience
+Finding a Work Experience:

-Depending on your program, you may either actively search for a work experience opportunity, or one may be assigned to you.
 To determine the applicable approach, you are encouraged to consult with your faculty.

 The upmost priority is to ensure that every work experience provides valuable learning opportunities and maintains a safe environment for students, therefore, all work experiences must be approved by your faculty or Academic chair to meet these essential standards, prior to your first day.

-Self-Directed Searches
+Self-Directed Searches:

 When seeking your own work experience, it is important to take the following criteria into account:

-• The employer commits to fulfilling their responsibilities as outlined in the NSCC Work Integrated Learning Employer Guide
+• The employer commits to fulfilling their responsibilities as outlined in the NSCC Work Integrated Learning Employer Guide.

-• The work site maintains an acceptable level of safety standards
+• The work site maintains an acceptable level of safety standards as determined by NSCC.

-• If you need help finding sustainable work experience, reach out to your faculty or a Student Service Advisor for guidance and support.
+• If you need help finding a work experience, reach out to your faculty or a Student Service Advisor for guidance and support.
 You can also find additional resources in the Career and Employment section on Connect.

-Student & Graduate Employment Site
+Student and Graduate Employment Site:

 Numerous employers frequently post work experience opportunities on NSCC’s Student & Graduate Employment Site, which you are encouraged to monitor regularly for new positions.